 - Detect XML: Add the ONVIF XML event packet here.

-These settings control how Agent renders and delivers video to the web browser.
+These settings control how Agent renders and delivers video to the web browser and over the API.

 - Video FPS: The maximum FPS of the Video sent to the web browser.